-After 35 years in public education as a high school English teacher and university administrator, I began my second life as a freelance writer, winning San Diego Society of Professional Journalists awards for my opinion columns in the former San Diego daily North County Times and the San Diego Free Press.
+After 35 years in public education as a university administrator and a high school English teacher, I began my second life as a freelance writer, winning San Diego Society of Professional Journalists awards for my opinion columns in the former San Diego daily North County Times and the San Diego Free Press.

 Carlsbad Braces for Special Election Vote on Lagoon Mall

 As the February 23 special election approaches, Carlsbad

 voters may want to recall words spoken by Mayor Matt Hall and Councilmember

 Mark Packard at the November 17 meeting of the City Council.
 After signatures were

 ratified on a successful citizens-led referendum, the Council could either rescind

 its August 25 decision to allow a billionaire LA developer to build a shopping